The intricate pattern of the brain: social entanglement

 Social entanglement and the political spectrum

 The political spectrum seems to be heavily influenced by the degree in which people see their social entanglement schema as an objectively true evaluation of people’s worth.
-The more people think that people outside their social entanglement schema are equal to them in society, the more left wing people are.
+The more people think that people outside their individual social entanglement circles are equal to them in society, the more left wing people are.
 Left wing people usually care more for poor people, for minorities, for people abroad, and in time of war, they have more empathy for the enemy.
 The more right wing someone is, the more they will see the people in the out-group as a statistic.
 This brings us to authoritarianism.

 Social entanglement, authoritarianism, and war